Martin1887/oxigen/README.md

 [![Build Status](https://travis-ci.com/Martin1887/oxigen.svg?branch=master)](https://travis-ci.com/Martin1887/oxigen)
 [![Current Crates.io Version](https://img.shields.io/crates/v/oxigen.svg)](https://crates.io/crates/oxigen)

-Oxigen is a parallel genetic algorithm library implemented in Rust.
+Oxigen is a parallel genetic algorithm framework implemented in Rust.
 The name comes from the merge of `OXI`dación (Rust translated to Spanish) and `GEN`etic.

+Oxigen follows the [semver](https://semver.org/) specification for the names of the versions, so major version changes will never break the existent API.

 Oxigen provides the following features: